 2Half of area identified as future development is highly unlikely to be developed.
 Southern portion of Area G owned by San Bernardino County Flood Control.
 Dashed lines in Figure 3-4 delineate area owned by San Bernardino County Flood Control.
 It is possible that SAWCo will experience a future decrease in irrigation demands.
 The Upland Hills Country Club has recently entered into agreement with the City of Upland to receive water, which will decrease deliveries from SAWCo.
-To remain conservative, this WMP assumes that SAWCo's irrigation demands will remain constant since the timing of such efforts is unknown.
+It is also expected that as development occurs, the SAWCo irrigation system may be transferred to the City of Upland to supply potable or recycled water to the City of Upland's service area.
+To remain conservative, this WMP assumes that SAWCo's irrigation demands will remain constant since the timing of irrigation conversion is unknown.